alexy-ok/alexy-ok/README.md

-### Hi there 👋
+### Hi there :3

 I'm **Alex Yin**, a CS student at UCI 🐜
-I have experience coding in Java and Python and with databases and I am currently learning web development and working on leetcode
+I have experience coding in C++ and Python, and I am currently learning web development and working on leetcode
 I am a developer for UCI's Commit the Change, a member of the ICS Student Council, AI @ UCI, and Hack @ UCI
 #### Courses I'm taking right now (Fall 2024):
 - ICS 46: Data Structure Implementation and Analysis